 Relevant case: By transforming its online store into PWA with Magento 2 and Vue Storefront as a frontend, the Polish shoe brand Kubota has managed to increase daily visitors of its mobile-first store by 192% and loading times by 30%.

 - Optimized support and maintenance costs

 When the front- and backend architectures are separated, it is easier to keep their codebases clean.
 Firstly, it allows developers to find and fix bugs more quickly.
 Secondly, the decoupling helps to provide interrupted service and faster page loading times during peak hours.

 - Seamless integration options with APIs

 The API-driven architecture of headless commerce gives you the freedom to connect and disconnect the most suitable solutions.
 There would be no problem with adding a new device or technology to your backend.

 - Improved conversions with conversational AI

 By getting more humane and personal with each year, intelligent conversational interfaces (chatbots) are great at providing 24/7 assistance with simple queries to customers.
 Such a personalized and communication-oriented approach allows businesses to engage with users without human intervention and earn their trust.

-With a buying goods and services online in 2021, having a future-proof and agile e-store is a must for retailers who want to attract and retain modern demanding customers.
+With a projected 2.14 billion people buying goods and services online in 2021, having a future-proof and agile e-store is a must for retailers who want to attract and retain modern demanding customers.
 API-based headless commerce platforms offer a window to the future of personalized and customizable ecommerce with their modular and scalable approaches towards managing their business across all digital channels.

 Supposing you want to integrate the benefits of superb user experience and customer engagement, faster rollouts, creative freedom in the website design and development into your business.
 In that case, you can always contact us, the official Optimizely Partner.
 Whether it would be CMS & Commerce development, upgrade, integration, or migration – you can always count on Infopulse help and expertise.
 Get a free consultation today.